Rolling hairpin replication: Minute virus of mice

-Following nicking, a replication fork is established at the newly exposed 3′ nucleotide that proceeds to unfold and copy the right-end hairpin through a series of melting and reannealing reactions.
-This process begins once NS1 nicks the inboard end of the original hairpin.
-The terminal sequence is then copied in the opposite direction, which produces an inverted copy of the original sequence.
-The end result is a duplex extended-form terminus that contains two copies of the terminal sequence.
-While NS1 is required for this, it is unclear if unfolding is mediated by its helicase activity in front of the fork or by destabilization of the duplex following DNA binding at one of its 5′-(ACCA)_{n}-3′ recognition sites.
-This process is usually called terminal resolution but also hairpin transfer or hairpin resolution.
+After NS1 nicks the origin, a replication fork is established at the newly exposed 3′ nucleotide to unfold and copy the right-end hairpin.
+The end result is a duplex extended-form terminus that contains two copies of the palindrome.
+This process is usually called terminal resolution but also hairpin transfer and hairpin resolution.
 Terminal resolution occurs with each round of replication, so progeny genomes contain an equal number of each terminal orientation.
-The two orientations are termed "flip" and "flop", and may be represented as R and r, or B and b, for the flip and flop of the right-end telomere and L and l, or A and a, for the flip and flop of the left-end telomere.
-Since parvoviral terminal palindromes are imperfect, it is easy to identify which orientation is which.
+The two orientations are termed "flip" and "flop", and may be represented as L and l, or A and a, for the flip and flop of the left-end palindromic sequence and R and r, or B and b, for the flip and flop of the right-end palindromic sequence.
+Because parvoviral hairpin sequences are palindromic, the flip sequence is the inverted complement of the flop sequence and vice versa.

-The extended-form duplex telomeres generated during terminal resolution are melted, mediated by NS1 with ATP hydrolysis, causing individual strands to fold back on themselves to create hairpin "rabbit ear" structures that have the flip and flop of the termini.
-This requires the NS1 helicase activity as well as its site-specific binding activity, the latter of which enables NS1 to bind to symmetrical copies of NS1-binding sites that surround the axis of the extended-form terminus.

-Rabbit ear formation allows the 3′ nucleotide of the newly synthesized DNA strand to pair with an internal base, which repositions the replication fork in a strand-switching maneuver that primes synthesis of additional linear sequences.
-Switching from DNA synthesis to rabbit-ear formation at the end of terminal resolution may require different types of NS1 complexes.
-Alternatively, the NS1 complex may remain intact during this switch, being ready to start stand displacement synthesis following refolding into rabbit ears.
-After the replication fork is repositioned, replication continues toward the left end, using the newly synthesized DNA strand as a template.
+After replication of the right end, the extended-form duplex termini are melted out, which causes the two individual strands to fold back on themselves to create hairpinned "rabbit ear" structures that have the flip and flop of the terminus.
+Refolding is mediated by NS1 and requires ATP hydrolysis, so NS1's helicase activity and site-specific binding activity are necessary.
+Rabbit ear formation enables the 3′ nucleotide of the newly synthesized DNA strand to pair with an internal base, which repositions the replication fork to switch template strands and prime synthesis of the next linear sequence.
+After the replication fork is repositioned, replication continues toward the left end, which displaces the original negative-sense strand and replaces it with a new covalently continuous strand.